Best PS5 games 2024: 15 PlayStation 5 titles you need to play

 ➖ Limited DualSense features

-Sackboy: A Big Adventure is an expertly-crafted platformer stuffed with the sorts of clever ideas that Nintendo’s first-party lineup is renowned for.
+Sackboy: A Big Adventure is an expertly crafted platformer stuffed with the sorts of clever ideas that Nintendo’s first-party lineup is often renowned for.

-This highly recommended PlayStation 5 game also has online and couch co-op, so you can jump, swing, and slide through Sackboy: A Big Adventure with up to three friends or family members.
-It’s the perfect family title but packs a real challenge for veteran players.
+This highly recommended PlayStation 5 game is fantastic when played alone but also features online and couch co-op, so you can jump, swing, and slide through Sackboy: A Big Adventure with up to three friends or family members.
+It’s the perfect title for all ages but packs a real challenge for veteran players.

 Sackboy: A Big Adventure is free with PlayStation Plus Premium and PlayStation Plus Extra.